Hipping Hall

 In Autumn 2010, Hipping Hall featured in an episode of BBC2’s The Trip – a series starring Steve Coogan and Rob Brydon, in which the pair embark on a restaurant tour of northern England.

+On the 24th July 2023, the hotel and restaurant closed.

 History

 The house was originally the family home of the Tathams – a family of blacksmiths who catered for all those travelling on the old packhorse route from Yorkshire to Cumbria via Cowan Bridge.
 One of Hipping's main features is The Great Hall, now the dining room, which dates from the 15th century and is a balconied, beamed space.
 From there is a view of a 13th-century wash house complete with Gothic arch.

 Hipping Hall is surrounded on four sides by the magnificent landscapes of the Lune Valley, Lake District, Yorkshire Dales, and the Trough of Bowland.